On a ridgetop in Duluth, bird watchers keep eyes on the fall skies.

 Visitor tips: Wear warm, windproof clothing, including a hat and gloves.
 If you want to watch the skies, bring binoculars and a chair.

-On weekends between mid-September and mid-October, the Hawk Ridge Grill sells brats, hot dogs, chips and drinks.
+On weekends between mid-September and mid-October, a food truck sells brats, hot dogs, chips and drinks.

 Here's how to tell the difference between Cooper's hawks, sharpies and goshawks.